Dermisbakin/CMPM121Framework/report.md

 - Added data-driven spawn helpers in `EnemySpawner`.
 - Added enemy `damage` support and movement stopping in `EnemyController`.
 - Updated `RewardScreenManager` and `WaveLabelController` to display wave, victory, and defeat states.
+- Added two new enemy types: "medusa" (in Endless mode) and "ghost" (in Medium difficulty) to enemies.json and levels.json.

 ## Contributions